yuanxizhang/book-lessons/README.md

 # Book-Lessons Rails App

-This Rails app was built with Ruby 2.6 and Rails 5.2.
-Here are steps that are necessary to get the application up and running.
+This Rails app was built with Ruby 2.4.2 and Rails 5.2.
+Here are the steps that are necessary to get the application up and running.

-Things you might need to do:
+Things you might need to do first:

 * Check Ruby version: the Ruby you’re using should be version 2.2.0 or above
 ```ruby